beamlakchernet/vellum/README.md

 pip install syncedlyrics
 ```

-After installation, `vellum` will be available on your PATH and can be run from any directory.
+After installation, `vellum-lyrics` will be available on your PATH and can be run from any directory.

 ## Usage